Toddlers and TV: How Much Is Too Much?

 Before you hit the "On" button, here are some tips on using TV, computers, tablets, or other screens the right way:

-- Experts recommend not letting your child watch TV until age 2.
+- Experts recommend avoiding screen time until age 2.

-- After age 2, you can choose a few educational programs and watch them together with your child.
+- After age 2, you may wish to choose some educational programs and watch them together with your child.

 - Limit TV or any screen time to no more than an hour or two each day.